arung-northwestern/pyIsoP/docs/examples.rst

 The binary vtk file can be used to visualize and elucidate complex pore structures.
 There are many softwares which can create volume and isosurface rendering from a vtk file.
 The image below is generated using Visit_ visualizer.
-We illustrated the complex pores of ZIF-4 using two isosurfaces at 20000 K (silver) and 0 K (brown).
+We illustrate the complex pores of ZIF-4 using two isosurfaces at 20000 K (silver) and 0 K (brown).

 .. figure:: ./images/zif-4.png
    :align: center